 Up until last August, it looked like JonBenet Ramsey's brother Burke, now 29, was doing everything possible to avoid being linked to his sister's famous 1996 murder case, including actively avoiding the media.

-But after agreeing to be interviewed by Dr Phil and becoming the focus of a CBS special about the young girl's death, the past is coming back to haunt Burke yet again.
+But after agreeing to be interviewed by Dr Phil and becoming the focus of a CBS special about the young girl's death, the past is coming back to haunt Burke yet again, according to the Daily Mail.

 In a case that garnered national attention - and outrage - six-year-old pageant girl JonBenet was found dead in the basement of her family's Boulder, Colorado, home on December 26, 1996.
 Twenty years and countless theories later, officials are no closer to identifying JonBenet's killer.